 The significance of studying mindfulness mental training in medical and surgical trainees is two-fold.

 One, as a process-centered skill with demonstrated effects on psychological well-being, perceived stress, cognitive performance and physiologic health, mindfulness represents a potential gateway mechanism for providing individuals with a 'universal tool' to address challenges across all stages of medical training and practice.
-This includes burnout and errors, both looming issues that have been largely immutable for the last decade.
+This includes burnout, professionalism and errors, all looming issues that have proved difficult to address.

 Stress Mindfulness Cognitive Change Residents Well-being Enhanced Stress Resilience Training (ESRT) Active Control Mental Training for Residents

 You can join if…

 - Any consented medical intern from Emergency Medecine, Internal Medicine, Pediatrics,Family Practice, OBGYN and Surgery Depratments in-coming to University of California San Francisco in the study year.